reportportal/reportportal-mcp-server/README.md

 }
 ```

-Choose your favouire AI Tool to connect.
+Choose your favourite AI Tool to connect.

 ### Claude Desktop